Young, happy man uses a calculator as he sits at a desk

 Information to submit on your credit card application

-When applying for a credit card, you’ll need to fill out personal information that credit card companies use to check your creditworthiness, including:
+When applying for a credit card, you’ll need to fill out personal information that credit card companies use to check your creditworthiness, which may include:

 • Full name